helgoboss/helgobox/doc/user-guide.md

 REAPER as live instrument.
 Or you can preprocess incoming MIDI (although that should rarely be necessary given ReaLearn's mapping customization possibilities).

-Another thing worth to point out that is different from built-in MIDI learn is that we didn't use the action "Track: Set volume for track 01".
+Another thing worth to point out which is different from built-in MIDI learn is that we didn't use the action "Track: Set volume for track 01".
 Benefit: ReaLearn will let you control the volume of the track even if you move that track to another position.
 The track's position is irrelevant.